-At ProSmiles Dental & Orthodontics, we understand how worrisome it can be to experience a sudden mouth injury or searing pain in the back of the mouth.
+At ProSmiles Dental & Orthodontics of White Settlement, we understand how worrisome it can be to experience a suddenly painful, broken, or knocked-out tooth.
 That’s why our team of experienced doctors is here to help when you need us most.
-After receiving your call, we’ll make time to see you for emergency care as soon as possible.
+After receiving your call, we’ll make time to see you for your dental emergency in White Settlement as soon as possible.
 In most cases, we can even accommodate you on the very same day for fast relief that helps you return to your regular routine.
 Don’t wait – contact us in Fort Worth, TX today!

 Because “emergency” is such a broad category when it comes to dental care, it can sometimes be hard to tell what needs urgent attention and what doesn’t.
 In general, any issue that’s causing severe discomfort, sudden swelling or uncontrollable bleeding should be brought to your emergency dentist in White Settlement right away.
 We’ll always make an effort to see you on the same day whenever possible, even on Saturdays.

 Even if you don’t think an oral health problem qualifies as an emergency, you should still have it treated as soon as possible.
 Small dental issues can quickly become large ones if left alone.